- Automobiles & Motorcycles

 Servo Motor Construction

-The following figure shows the construction of a standard servo motor.
+The following figure illustrates the construction of a standard servo motor.

 Figure 2- Servo Motor Construction

-The servo motor is made up of two windings: stator and rotor.
-The stator winding is wound on the motor's stationary part, and this winding is also known as the motor's field winding.
-The rotor winding is wound on the rotating part of the motor, also known as the motor's armature winding.
-The motor has two bearings on the front and back sides to allow the shaft to move freely.
-The encoder includes an approximate sensor for determining the motor's rotational speed and revolutions per minute.
+A servo motor consists of two windings: the stator and rotor.
+The stator winding is located on the motor's stationary component and serves as the field winding, while the rotor winding is situated on the motor's rotating part, known as the armature winding.
+The motor features two bearings on both sides to facilitate the free movement of the shaft.
+An encoder acts as a sensor to determine the motor's rotational speed and measuring revolutions per minute.

-Another distinguishing feature of servo motors is their small diameter and long rotor length, unlike conventional motors.
+Another characteristic of servo motors is their compact design, featuring a smaller diameter and a longer rotor compared to conventional motors.

-The error signal is generated by comparing the feedback signal to the input command position (desired motor position corresponding to a load) (if there is a difference between them).
-The error signal output by the error detector is insufficient to start the motor.
-As a result, the error detector feeds a servo amplifier, which raises the error signal's voltage and power level before rotating the motor shaft to the desired position.
+The error signal is produced by comparing the feedback signal with the input command position (the intended motor position) to identify any discrepancies.
+This output from the error detector alone cannot initiate motor movement; thus, it feeds into a servo amplifier, which enhances the error signal’s voltage and power levels, enabling the motor shaft to rotate to the desired position.

 Servo Motor Types

-DC servo motors are brushed permanent magnet motors commonly used in smaller projects due to their low cost, efficiency, and simplicity.
-AC servos are becoming more popular in the industry because they support applications that require more power while also providing high control accuracy and low maintenance.
+DC servo motors, typically brushed permanent magnet motors, are preferred for smaller applications due to their low cost, efficiency, and simplicity.
+On the other hand, AC servos are gaining traction in industrial settings since they support applications demanding higher power while providing precision control and reduced maintenance requirements.

 Figure 3- Servo Motor Types

-AC servos are classified into two types: synchronous and induction.
-We still have a third type used in smaller applications (the stepper motor).
-Below is a table that shows the power supported by each type, as well as the main advantages and disadvantages of each type of servo drive:
+AC servo motors are classified into synchronous and induction types.
+There is also a third type suitable for smaller tasks known as stepper motors.
+Below is a table that outlines the power capabilities and the key advantages and disadvantages of each type of servo drive:

 Table 1- Servo Motor Types’ Characteristics